1. Purpose of policy

 6.3 The period of office of appointed members will be their term of office on Council.

-6.4 In making its recommendations, the Committee should attempt to reflect the cultural diversity of our region and the international character and diversity of the University itself.
+6.4 In making its recommendations, the Committee should attempt to reflect the cultural diversity of the region and the international character and diversity of the University itself.
 It should also attempt to honour those whose outstanding contributions to their fields or to society have not yet been widely recognised.

 6.5 The Committee will also take into account the academic specialisations of the University in considering nominations.